bitwarden/help/_articles/hosting/install-on-premise-windows.md

 Congratulations!
 Bitwarden is now up and running at `https://your.domain.com`.
 Visit the web vault in your web browser to confirm that it’s working.

 You may now register a new account and log in.
 You will need to have configured `smtp` environment variables (see [Environment Variables]({{site.baseurl}}/article/environment-variables/)) in order to verify the email for your new account.

+## Start Docker on Boot

+Docker Desktop will only automatically start on boot if you have a logged-in RDP session.
+To start Docker Desktop on boot regardless of whether there is a user logged in:

+{% callout warning %}
+Docker Desktop may take up to 15 minutes after boot to fully start and for containers to be accessible from the network.
+{% endcallout %}

+1. Open Task Scheduler and select **Create Task...** from the Actions menu.
+2. Configure the task with the following Security options:

+   - Set the task to use the [created](#create-bitwarden-local-user--directory) `Bitwarden` user account.
+   - Set the task to **Run whether user is logged on or not**.
+3. Select the **Triggers** tab and create the following trigger:

+   - From the Begin the task dropdown, select **At startup**.
+   - In the Advanced settings section, check the **Delay task for:** checkbox and select **1 minute** from the dropdown.
+4. Select the **Actions** tab and create the following action:

+   - In the Program/script input, specify `"C:\Program Files\Docker\Docker\Docker Desktop.exe"`.
+5. Select **OK** to finish creating the scheduled task.

 ## Script Commands Reference